 Funny Breastfeeding Quotes

 As much as breastfeeding is a thrilling experience, it is equally challenging.
-The late-night feeds and the sore breasts, the struggle is real.
-Browse through these funny breastfeeding quotes to lighten your mood.
+The late-night feed, sleepless nights, and sore breasts are some breastfeeding challenges that can make it tough.
+Browse these funny breastfeeding quotes to lighten your mood and forget these woes.

 - “As a breastfeeding mother, you are basically just meals on heels.” —Kathy Lette.

 - “There are three reasons for breast-feeding: the milk is always at the right temperature; it comes in attractive containers; and the cat can’t get it.” —Irena Chalmers.